 Julian is an american-italian architect and urban designer.
 Trained in London, he has spent time both in commercial and research-based architectural practices, as well as working independently in the practice he co-founded in 2015, Rowhill Studio.
 In his work Julian has explored automated construction, post-familial domesticity and socialized care-work.
 His research for Autonomy spans from aging populations and the future of care, to food and logistics.

-Our recent project for the regional government of Valencia gave us the freedom to imagine three core infrastructures for the urban centres of the region.
-The product of our work there will be publicly available in autumn.
+A recent project for the regional government of Valencia gave us the freedom to imagine three core infrastructures for the urban centres of the region.
+The product of our work there can be found at the link below.

-From SME logistics to care spaces to locally-embedded innovation hubs
+From SME logistics to Long Term Care Centres to local remote working hubs

 We are developing concepts for ready to hand, implementable models for economic resilience.